ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 #### Putting it together

 What remains is to give the final algorithm for Quicksort.
-The overall structure is very similar to Mergesort, but since the algorithm is in-place it doesn’t return anything.
+The overall structure is very similar to Mergesort, but since the algorithm is in-place it doesn't return anything.

 In the first call we want to sort the full array, but in the subsequent recursive calls we just want to sort parts of the array.
 Since we want to do this in-place, the input to the recursive calls is not the array slice, but two pointers saying which part of the array we want to sort.
-Let’s call these two pointers low and high (we could also have called them left and right).
+Let's call these two pointers low and high (we could also have called them left and right).
 So the recursive Quicksort function takes three arguments, low, high, and the original array.

-Now we’re almost ready to implement Quicksort, but one small but important thing remains.
+Now we're almost ready to implement Quicksort, but one small but important thing remains.
 We cannot know how big the left and right partitions will be, not until we have done the partitioning.
-So the partition function has to inform Quicksort how the partitions ended up – and we do this is to return the final position of the pivot.
+So the partition function has to inform Quicksort how the partitions ended up -- and we do this is to return the final position of the pivot.

 Here is the final algorithm sketch for sorting the slice *low*...*high* of a given array:

-1. Select a pivot – some element from the slice *low*...*high*.
+1. Select a pivot -- some element from the slice *low*...*high*.
 2. Partition *low*...*high* using the pivot.
 3. Assume mid is the final position of the pivot.
-4. Sort the slice *low*...*mid*–1, and
+4. Sort the slice *low*...*mid*--1, and
 5. sort the slice *mid*+1...*high*.

-Note that we don’t include the pivot itself (which mid points to) in the slices of the recursive calls (we use *mid*–1 and *mid*+1 respectively).
+Note that we don't include the pivot itself (which mid points to) in the slices of the recursive calls (we use *mid*--1 and *mid*+1 respectively).
 This is because we know that after partitioning the pivot is in its final correct position.

 #### Optimising by backing off to Insertion sort